January 29, 2020

 A fan favorite on and off the field, Muraoka brings a fresh new energy to the franchise.
 Locking him down for another year only improves the team’s chances to fend off Boston, compete with New York, and reclaim their position atop the East.

-Follow me on Twitter for more thoughts, analysis, and video.
+Follow Daniel Cohen on Twitter for more insights, analysis, and video.